DiegelD/CarND-Path-Planning-Project/README.md

 #### Change Lange Cost (Comfort)
 An other problem during the development occurred.
 Sometimes the ego vehicle toggled between the lanes, because other lanes had a brief marginal velocity advantage.
-To sophisticated the lane change behavior on traffic jam situations so that the lane change just takes place if a real advantage occur.
+To sophisticated the lane change behavior on traffic jam situations so that the lane change just happen if a real advantage occur, this function got introduced.

 line `146` in `Cost.cpp`.
 ```c